backtrace-labs/backtrace-java/README.md

+# This library is currently in early access

 # Backtrace Java support

 [Backtrace](http://backtrace.io/)'s integration with Java applications which allows customers to capture and report handled and unhandled java exceptions to their Backtrace instance, instantly offering the ability to prioritize and debug software errors.